How Businesses Benefit from Diversity

 Diversity in real-time

-My Co-Founder, Hannah and I, and some of our Senior Management team are female although the majority of our team are male.
-But, when we hire, and we’ve done quite a bit of that in the past 2.5 years, we don’t think about gender, age or background – we think about A) Are they the best equipped to get the job done? and B) Will they fit in with the rest of the team?
-This is really importance to us and it has meant that, for certain roles, we’ve had a “pub test” where we introduce new candidates to the team in advance of offering them a position.
+FUTRLI Co-Founders, Hannah Dawson and Amy Harris, and some of our Senior Management team are female, although the majority of our team are male.
+But when we hire, and we’ve done quite a bit of that in the past 2.5 years, we don’t think about gender, age or background – we think about A) Are they the best equipped to get the job done? and B) Will they fit in with the rest of the team?
+This is really important to us and it has meant that, for certain roles, we’ve had a “pub test” where we introduce new candidates to the team in advance of offering them a position.

 At FUTRLI, as you expect, developers make up more than half of our team and, in a sense, we’ve struggled to “be diverse”.
 When you do some investigation, there’s a lot of evidence to support the idea that young girls are turned off engineering jobs as early as 13 years old, because of what they’ve gathered from society.
 In 2.5 years, we’ve only had a handful of CVs for developers who are over XX or female for example.
 We’ve just hired our first female Developer, Mikki, who joined FUTRLI as a Quality Assurance Developer.
 I asked her for her thoughts about working in such a male-dominated environment: